-- a) Participation in local sport leagues and sporting activities both internally and with other primary schools. - b) Regular football lessons are provided after school by Soccer Club 2000 to Upper School and Lower School pupils. - c) A lunch time Soccer Club is organised by Soccer Club 2000 for Upper School pupils. - d) Netball- An after school netball club is available after school.
-The club is supported by a netball coach.
+- a) Participation in local sport leagues and sporting activities both internally and with other primary schools. - b) A mixed lunch time football club is organised by Soccer Club 2000 for Upper School pupils. - c) A girls lunchtime football session is led by Soccer2000 - d) Netball- An after school netball club is available after school.
+The club is supported by a netball coach. - e) Dodgeball- A weekly club provided by Soccer2000 - f) Football- A weekly football club provided by Soccer2000 - g) Cross Country- A weekly session provided by school staff.